psrenergy/PeriodicAutoregressive.jl/README.md

 # PeriodicAutoregressive.jl
 Repository with Periodic Autoregressive models.

-The main goal of the repository is to implement Periodic Autoregressive (PAR) models and some simple variations of the model.
+This repository provides an implementation of **Periodic Autoregressive (PAR)** models, along with simple variations, designed for time series analysis in periodic data.
+PAR models are valuable tools in generating synthetic energy and flow scenarios, particularly in energy operation planning.

-The full methodology of PAR models can be found in this article (Maceira, Maria & Penna, Débora & Damazio, Jorge.
-(2006).
-Geração de Cenários Sintéticos de Energia e Vazão para o Planejamento da Operação Energética.
-Cadernos do IME : Série Estatística.
-21. 10.12957/cadest.2006.15760.) a link to the article's pdf can be found [here](https://www.e-publicacoes.uerj.br/index.php/cadest/article/download/15760/11931) (Available only in Portuguese.)
+The full methodology behind PAR models is detailed in the article by Maceira et al. (2006), _Geração de Cenários Sintéticos de Energia e Vazão para o Planejamento da Operação Energética_, published in *Cadernos do IME: Série Estatística*.
+Access the original article in Portuguese [here](https://www.e-publicacoes.uerj.br/index.php/cadest/article/download/15760/11931).

 To add the package you can do: